stalane/efforce-bot/README.md

 [twitter-efforce]:https://twitter.com/hashtag/efforce

-If you would like to change this to hourly just delete the * 24 at the end of the script.
+If you would like to change this bot to hourly retweets just delete the * 24 at the end of the script.
+Simple!